Authors who achieved success with self-publishing

 The popular belief is that the concept of self-publishing emerged when traditional publishing began to fumble in handling a large number of manuscripts that were coming their way.
 Self publishing today, is widely known as the new wave in the publishing industry.
 But it has always been there.
-Several authors through the ages have published their own works to get noticed.
+Several authors have achieved success with self-publishing

 Therefore, history tells us how traditional publishing often failed to acknowledge the potential of works that later proved to be path-breaking.
 Even today, when self publishing has carved out a firm niche in the world of publishing, many authors hesitate in choosing between traditional and self publishing.
-This article aims to highlight some authors who went ahead and proved their worth by consistently topping the bestseller charts.
-But they too had taken their first steps through self publishing.
+This article aims to highlight some authors who went ahead and proved their worth by consistently topping the bestseller charts, they achieved success with self-publishing.
+They too had taken their first steps by publishing their book/novel via the self-publishing model.

-After being rejected by publishers for more than twenty times, Amish Tripathi decided to self-publish his first book, The Immortals of Meluha.
-He actively took part in the publishing processes including the marketing aspects and succeeded with great colours.
+After being rejected by book publishers for more than twenty times, Amish Tripathi decided to self-publish his first book, mythological fiction, The Immortals of Meluha.
+He actively took part in the publishing processes including the marketing aspects and succeeded.
 Today, Amish’s Shiva trilogy is considered as one of India’s most successful series.

-One of the youngest best-selling authors in India, Savi Sharma left her CA studies to become an author.
+One of the youngest and for long a best-selling authors in India, Savi Sharma left her CA studies to become an author.
 She self-published her inspirational novel “Everyone Has a Story”, which soon became a bestseller, making her India’s first successful female self-published author.
 Today her book is published in many languages.
+After writing a novel that was vetted by many, she went ahead and self-published the book and went hammer and tongs with marketing it.
+We all know what came next – success.

 E L JAMES